lucascmreis/file-hunter/README.md

-# File-Hunt
+# File-Hunter

-**File-Hunt** is a Python script that helps you compare the files in a **source directory** with those listed in a **target CSV file**.
+**File-Hunter** is a Python script that helps you compare the files in a **source directory** with those listed in a **target CSV file**.
 It identifies files that exist in the source directory but do not appear in the target file list, even across multiple subfolders.

 ---